MillerKites/Network_Routing_Optimization/README.md

 - Run main.py

 ## GenAI Usage Disclosure:
-Used ChatGPT for planning, debugging, and generation of synthetic graphs
+Used GenAI for planning, debugging, and assisting in code translation from psuedocode to C++ (or python).